The 32nd Anniversary Garden Party on August 19 was a huge success!

 Food for Kids

 On the Navajo Reservation, 99% of children qualify for free school breakfast and lunch—part of a great federal program that ensures kids can concentrate on their studies, but one that doesn’t do much for empty stomachs outside of school.
-ANA partners with Gallup’s Community Pantry to offer bags full of healthy snacks to more than 800 students so they have food to eat over the weekend.
-During COVID-19, the number of children served has climbed to 1,300!
+ANA partners with Gallup’s Community Pantry to offer bags full of healthy snacks to more than 900 students so they have food to eat over the weekend.
 The need for your help is great!